danewatkins/arnolfini-survey/README.md

 ### Connect remotely to Pi via
 remote-iot.com

 The free tier on remote-iot.com put a lots of resources on one server which can and does lose connection with the pi.
 This is obviously frustrating if you are a long way from the pi.
-The way to counter this problem is to run a daily cron job that re-establishes the connection, that is create a cron-jon of the intital shell command that create a link between the pi and remote-iot.com.
+The way to counter this problem is to run a daily cron job that re-establishes the connection, that is create a cron-jon of the intital shell command that creates a link between the pi and remote-iot.com.